Bearwood Primary School

 • Individual Support Plans (ISPs) and information on successful interventions and strategies

-• Relevant paperwork / reports from any external agencies such as SALT, EP, OT, physiotherapists, Learning Support Service
+• Relevant paperwork / reports from any external agencies such as speech & language, Educational Psychology, Occupational Therapy, physiotherapy and the Learning Support Service

 • Pupil Profiles